abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 > -- Tom Wilson

 The reverse engineering work of this project has been much fun, almost as much fun as receiving the cards.
-The projects are activiely maintained and (usually) quickly fixed if soemthing breaks.
+The projects are activiely maintained and (usually) quickly fixed if something breaks.
 Thanks everyone for playing along and making me, the postman, and my roommates smile.